thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 emit data in PNG format.

 Presently, error reporting is limited for R scripts in SpotIQ.
 You should validate your R script independent of your ThoughtSpot environment.
-After you are sure they are free of syntax or other errors, then try the script in ThoughtSpot.
+Once you are sure they are free of syntax or other errors, then try the script in ThoughtSpot.